lin-yan-rs/Landsat-MSS-registration/README.md

     (i) Windows Visual Studio 2019 (or compatible versions); (ii) MSS and OLI images saved as separate binary files as those in the test data included in the repository (containing two Landdsat 1 MSS L1TP images and two Landsat 9 L1TP images).

-How to run the program with the test data:
+How to run the program:
     (i) create a new project in Windows Visual Studio; (ii) add the source files (.cpp and .h) to the project; (iii) open the "042036_list_all.txt" ASCII file in the "testdata" folder, update the file paths for the four binary images in the "testdata/binary" folder;